Ducati Scrambler Cafe Racer Number Plate Conversion

 Typically in any other Scrambler model replacing the seat panels is as simple as replacing the stock panels on each side with an aftermarket slim-line seat panel.
 With the Cafe Racer plastic seat panels, however, there is a notable difference.
 The plastic 54s and seat lock opening is one single piece, and instead of having the key lock opening underneath the seat as in other Scrambler 800 models, it protrudes to the rear shock side of the bike.
 This is the main issue of the seat panel conversion, because of this, sleek seat panels such as the ones made my BMG concept cannot be mounted.

 Fortunately, there is a solution.
 Though it the Cafe Racer stock number plate is a single piece, we have to look at it in 3 parts to make the number plate conversion - left panel, right panel, and mud flap.
-The first thing you would do is purchase the Icon mud flap from your local dealer - part # 24714922A (cost ~ $35).
+The only thing you need to do is get yourself the mud flap from an icon.
+You can get it HERE or pick one up from your local dealer (part 4601G832A).

 This relocates the seat lock to underneath the seat allowing for flush installation of the BMG Concept panels.
 Once this is completed it is a simple installation!